Francy Fabritz is a Berlin based filmmaker.

 After graduating in "cultural studies and aesthetic practice" at the University of Hildesheim, Francy studied at the German Film and Television Academy Berlin (DFFB).

-During her studies in Hildesheim she lived for one year in San Francisco/USA and worked in the fields of theatre and documentary film.
-Since attending DFFB Francy is focusing on fiction film.
+During her studies in Hildesheim she spent one year in San Francisco/USA and worked in the fields of theatre and documentary film.

-In 2020 she was a member of the Nest Jury at the 68th San Sebastian International Film Festival.
+In 2020, Francy was a member of the Nest Jury at the 68th San Sebastian International Film Festival.